Analysis | Will Trump Finally Turn His Trade Guns on the WTO?

 1. What are Trump’s intentions on the WTO?

 That’s unclear.
-Axios reported on June 29 that the president has repeatedly told top White House officials that he wants to withdraw the U.S. from the WTO.
-U.S. Treasury Secretary Steven Mnuchin quickly disputed the statement, calling the report “an exaggeration” during an interview on Fox Business Network.
+Axios reported that the president has repeatedly told top White House officials that he wants to withdraw the U.S. from the WTO.
+It also reprinted what it called the text of draft legislation circulated in the White House that would give Trump unilateral power to ignore basic principles of the WTO and negotiate one-on-one with any country.
+U.S. Treasury Secretary Steven Mnuchin called the Axios report “an exaggeration,” and Axios itself said the draft bill is thought to be “unrealistic or unworkable.”

 2. What does the WTO do?